-Although the scheme is open to all non-EU citizens I think it’s fair to say the assumption was that interest would come mainly from Russia and China.
-Indeed, many Spanish agents got very over-excited, opening offices with Chinese-speakers in places like Marbella, setting up links with Chinese partners and spending considerable sums of money attending exhibitions and seminars in Beijing and Shanghai.
-As far as the Russian market goes, almost as soon as the scheme was operational the bottom fell out of the rouble and in estate agents offices in those places they favoured, such as Barcelona and Marbella, it became a case of ‘spot the Russian’, or perhaps wondering if the phones had been cut off!
-Of course, the mega-rich Russians are still buying but the middle market of buyers with the €500,000 minimum required now have to find another 40% compared with a year ago.
+The scheme is open to all non-EU citizens.
+However, everyone assumed that interest would come mainly from Russia and China.
+Indeed, many Spanish agents got very over-excited.
+Firstly, some opened offices with Chinese-speakers in places like Marbella.
+Meanwhile, others set up links with Chinese partners and spent money attending exhibitions and seminars in Beijing and Shanghai.
+As regards the Russian market, the rouble crashed almost as soon as the scheme was operational.
+As a result, in agents offices in their prefered locations such as Barcelona and Marbella, it became a case of ‘spot the Russian’.
+The poor exchange rate wiped out the middle market of buyers with the €500,000 minimum.
+At the same time, super-rich Russians found tough E.U. sanctions limit their options.

-And as regards China, the much hoped for surge never came, it was the non-event of 2014 with just 71 Chinese visa applications in the first six months.
-However, as I blogged here Getting Money out of China gets Harder, the Chinese President Xi Jingping’s crackdown on corruption and money laundering, with increased scrutiny of foreign currency export, may be one of the reasons for the low take-up from China.
-Of course, people are still finding ways to get round the rules and there have been suggestions that the Bank of Spain is being so scrupulous in investigating possible money laundering that Spain is seen as ‘a problem’.
+And as regards China, the much hoped for surge never came.
+It was the non-event of 2014 with just 71 Chinese visa applications in the first six months.
+However, as I blogged here Getting Money out of China gets Harder, the crackdown on corruption and money laundering may be a factor.
+Increased scrutiny of foreign currency export could be one of the reasons for the low take-up from China.
+Of course, people are still finding ways to get round the rules.
+In addition, there have been suggestions that the Bank of Spain is so scrupulous in investigating possible money laundering that Spain is seen as ‘a problem’.

 - Under the original scheme a one-year visa had to be applied for in the country of origin, after which there could be two renewals for two years each followed by a renewal for five years, taking the visa holder up to the ten year mark required for citizenship.
 Now a six month visa is available once a contract to purchase (contrato de arras) has been signed and deposit funds lodged in a Spanish bank account, even though the completion may not take place immediately.
 This visa can be applied for in Spain, the renewal can be done from outside Spain and will be for five yeas.